Skip to main content

 F8 E6

-The washer detected hot water entering through the cold valve port, or cold water entering through the hot valve port.
-The supply hoses are connected backwards at the machine or at the wall valves.
+The washer detected hot water coming through the cold valve port, or cold water through the hot valve port.
+Either the supply hoses are connected backwards at the machine or at the wall, or less commonly, your house's hot and cold pipes are actually swapped behind the wall.

 moderate